Hosting a Website on Amazon S3

 About Cory LaViska

-Cory LaViska is the founder of A Beautiful Site, LLC, a small development studio in Central Florida.
-He's responsible for things like Surreal CMS, DirtyMarkup.com, and Postleaf.
-Code with him on GitHub or follow him on Twitter, but whatever you do, always use a serial comma.
+Cory LaViska is the founder of A Beautiful Site, LLC, a small development studio in New Hampshire.
+He’s responsible for Shoelace and Surreal CMS, as well as a handful of open source projects on GitHub.